 We know that abnormal states of stress lead to increased production of cortisol, and the effects on the body can be vast.
-The physical symptoms of high cortisol can include thinning of the bones, sarcopenia (or muscle wasting), fat deposition, the presence of metabolic syndrome or syndrome X, problems with blood sugar, obesity, lipid abnormalities, cognitive decline due to alteration in the hippocampus and prefrontal cortex, compromised immune system, cardiovascular disease, memory loss, and infectious complications.
+The physical symptoms of high cortisol can include thinning of the bones, sarcopenia (or muscle wasting), fat deposition, the presence of metabolic syndrome or syndrome X, problems with blood sugar, obesity, lipid abnormalities, cognitive decline due to alteration in the hippocampus and prefrontal cortex, compromised immune system, poor cardiovascular health, memory loss, and other complications.

 High Cortisol Levels at Night